How do taxes affect the economy in the short run?

 Economic activity reflects a balance between what people, businesses, and governments want to buy and what they want to sell.
 In the short run—focusing on the next one or two years—economic policy has greater impact on the demand side.
 When the economy is weak, for example, the Federal Reserve tries to boost consumer and business demand by cutting interest rates or purchasing financial securities.
 Congress, for its part, can boost demand by increasing spending and cutting taxes.

 How much tax cuts boost demand (or tax hikes restrain it) depends on the sensitivity of household and business behavior—for example, how households divide increased after-tax income between consumption and saving, and whether businesses choose to hire and invest more.
 Economists summarize these effects in a simple measure, the output multiplier, expressing how many dollars of increased economic activity result from a dollar reduction in taxes or a dollar increase in government spending.
-The Congressional Budget Office (CBO) recently estimated such multipliers for a mix of tax and spending policies (table 1).
+The Congressional Budget Office (CBO) has estimated such multipliers for a mix of tax and spending policies (table 1).

 CBO’s numbers illustrate substantial uncertainty in our understanding of how fiscal policies affect the economy.
 For a two-year tax cut aimed at lower- and middle-income households, for example, CBO’s low estimate of the multiplier (0.3) is just one-fifth the size of its high estimate (1.5).